 Before the Clean Energy Regulator can register a plantation project, participants must

-notify the Department of Agriculture, Water and the Environment of their proposal and the Minister for Agriculture must assess whether the project may lead to an undesirable impact on agricultural production in the region in which the project is to be located.
+notify the Department of Agriculture, Fisheries and Forestry of their proposal and the Minister for Agriculture must assess whether the project may lead to an undesirable impact on agricultural production in the region in which the project is to be located.
 If an adverse finding is made by the Minister, a project will be ineligible to participate in the Emissions Reduction Fund under the plantation forestry method.

 More information on the notification process is available from the